-Planing the edges If you don't own an electric planer it may be a good investment for this project, you could do the same job by hand although it will take a considerable amount more time and effort.
-The finish the electric planer leaves is pretty good on it's own and will not take much further work to bring up to a full shine to match the surface.
+Planing the edges If you don't own an electric planer it may be a good investment for this project, you could do the same job by hand although it will take alot more time and effort.
+The finish the planer leaves is pretty good and will not take much further work to bring up to a full shine.

 Wet Sanding Good technique is called for when flatting the edges.
-You will need to gradually work your way up through the grits of paper starting with 240 grit then moving up to 400 grit, 800 grit and finally 1200 grit.
-Make sure that you use a block behind the paper and make sure that you change the water between each grit.
-Using the block will avoid accidentally radiusing the edges and make sure that you only move on to the next grit when you've removed all the scratches from the previous grit.
+You will need to gradually work your way up through the grits of paper starting with 240, 400, 800 and 1200 making sure that you use a block and making sure that you change the water between each grit paper.
+Using the block will avoid accidentally radiusing the edges and make sure that you only move on to the next grit when you've removed all scratches from the previous grit.

-Polishing We used the Pai Cristal NW1 polishing compound which is a fast cutting compound ideal for tough plastics like epoxy.
+Polishing Then wipe the table down before polishing the edges.
+We use the Pai Cristal NW1 polishing compound which is a fast cutting compound ideal for tough plastics like epoxy.
 The full shine on the table edges can be reached by hand polishing or by using a power polisher and can be achieved quite quickly if done by hand.
-When the polishing stage is complete use a clean microfibre cloth and wipe the table surface and edges to remove any residue.
-If you realise at this stage that any scratches remain in the resin you will need to repeat the grit stages of the resin - starting with the 240 grit paper and working up through increasing fine grits of abrasive paper.
-Fitting the legs At this point the table top is essentially completed and all that remains is to fit the legs of your choice.
-We chose some industrial style legs in black from the Hairpin Leg Co - the legs you choose depends on your preferred style and the look you are going for.
-Follow the manufacturers instructions to fit the legs - which will be a relatively easy process because the legs can be fastened straight into the planks on the underside of the table.
+Fitting the legs At this point the table top is completed and all that remains is to fit the legs of your choice.
+We chose some industrial style legs in black from the Hairpin Leg Co - the legs you choose depends completely on the style you like.
+Follow the manufacturers instructions to fit the legs - which will be a relatively easy process because the legs can be fastened staright into the planks on the underside of the table.

-Fitting the legs Mark up and then drill through the the resin into the planks using a spacer so you don't drill too far into the planks, then follow the manufacturers instructions to secure the legs to the table.
+Fitting the legs Mark up and then drill through the the resin into the planks using a spacer so you don't drill too far and then using chunky self tapping screws secure the legs to the table.